Skip to main content

 • Stage IVB: Cancer has spread to organs and tissues outside the abdomen, including lymph nodes in the groin.

 Stage IV ovarian cancer is also called metastatic ovarian cancer.
 Metastatic cancer happens when cancer cells travel through the lymphatic system or blood and form tumors in other parts of the body.
 The metastatic tumor is the same type of cancer as the primary tumor.
 For example, if ovarian cancer spreads to the lung, the cancer cells in the lung are actually ovarian cancer cells.
 The disease is called metastatic ovarian cancer, not lung cancer.
-Learn more in Metastatic Cancer: When Cancer Spreads.
+Learn more about Metastatic Cancer: When Cancer Spreads.

 Recurrent ovarian cancer